Cyrtodactylus santana

-Cyrtodactylus santana is a species of gecko found in the Nino Konis Santana National Park, which is located at the eastern end of East Timor.
+Cyrtodactylus santana is a species of gecko found in the Nino Konis Santana National Park, which is located at the eastern end of Timor-Leste.
 It is thought to be nocturnal, and to inhabit limestone caves.
-Described in January 2023, it is the first Cyrtodactylus species described from East Timor, and remains understudied.
+Described in January 2023, it is the first Cyrtodactylus species described from Timor-Leste, and remains understudied.

 Etymology and discovery

 Surveys of reptiles in East Timor took place following the publication of the first comprehensive assessment of reptile knowledge in the country in 2011.
 These surveys found Cyrtodactylus lizards that were thought to be undescribed species.
 A survey in August 2022 found morphologically distinct individuals, whose description was published in January 2023.
 While the first individual was seen during the day, the surveyors were only able to catch specimens at night.

 The survey that discovered the species was a collaboration between the Lee Kong Chian Natural History Museum, Conservation International, and the Ministry of Agriculture and Fisheries.
 The holotype—an adult male—and nine other specimens are kept at the Lee Kong Chian Natural History Museum in Singapore.
 The species name refers to the Nino Konis Santana National Park, where the species was found.
 This park is named after Nino Konis Santana, a Falintil leader involved in resistance to the Indonesian occupation of East Timor, whose home village is in the park.